florentmorin/QRContactTracingCore/README.md

 let diagnosisData = receivedContent.decryptData(localContent: localContent)
 ```

+## Tips for date offset

+Date offset can depend on time spent in a specific place:

+* if you are in a restaurant, time offset will represent a meal time
+* if you are in an enterprise, time offset will represent a team turning time
+* if you are in a school classroom, it will represent an hour of time.

+You can adjust it by passing information using code.

+In example, you can consider default date offset depending of place type.
+Place type is sent by code.

+But, if you want to specify current date offset, you can use a specific code (ie. "do=15" in URL means that date offset is 15).

+Or you can specify all date offsets in code and current date offset is calculated.
+In exemple, you can use these informations:

+* `do1=00000430` means date offset 1 represents period from 00:00 to 04:30
+* `do2=04301230` means date offset 2 represents period from 04:30 to 12:30
+* `do3=12301900` means date offset 3 represents period from 12:30 to 19:00
+* `do4=19002359` means date offset 4 represents period from 19:00 to 23:59

 ## How it works

 First, local content generate a local identifier using UUIDv4, which is a random 16 bytes content.
 Perfect 128-bits key.
 Stored locally, exclusively.